2csqd2/2csqd2.github.io/journal.md

 I went to work at 5:30am, returned home at 2:45pm.
 I read a book to Palmer and we played volleybal for most of the afternoon.
 Harper built a fort upstairs and spent most of the afternoon between her room and the fort.
 The kids ate leftovers for dinner.

 ### 6/2/2020
-I went to work at 7:45am after getting Palmer breakfast
+I went to work at 7:45am after getting Palmer breakfast.
+I haven't actually slept in a bed for 3 months.